-I’ve been flying for several years now and have a good collections of models.
-Learning to fly RC planes is very rewarding but its not as easy as it looks.
+I’ve been flying for several years now and have a good collection of models.
+Learning to fly RC planes is very rewarding but it’s not as easy as it looks.

-My wife’s father flew RC planes in the early 80’s and I went with him a few times to watch, as I was newly married I couldn’t afford the cost back then.
-At the age of 16 I nearly joined the RAF but was talked out of it and stayed on a extra year at school and never went back to join.
+My wife’s father flew RC planes in the early ’80s and I went with him a few times to watch, as I was newly married I couldn’t afford the cost back then.
+At the age of 16, I nearly joined the RAF but was talked out of it and stayed on an extra year at school and never went back to join.
 So planes had always been a big thing with me.

 If you want to fly RC planes then here’s my advice for what its worth